 The largest unique benefit of FedNow in particular is its integration with the Federal Reserve’s larger network.
 Unlike RTP, FedNow will support smaller community banks around the country.
 So FedNow is likely to be most helpful to local financial institutions and their account holders.

 The biggest issue with FedNow is that implementing this system requires a completely new payment infrastructure.
 Since transactions will only work between FedNow participating banks, wide adoption may take years.
+Financial institutions will have to integrate with the new network, and it may take time for customers to adjust to the new payment method.

 Another problem is security.
 Unlike traditional slower payment methods, FedNow will not offer any type of payment reversal or chargeback functionality.
 While this can be a benefit, it can also be abused.
 There is a lot of chargeback fraud that hurts legitimate businesses, resulting in lost revenue and cash flow.
 Since all transfers process and settle instantly, once the money leaves the sender’s bank account it is instantly available for the receiver to use as they might wish.